robertseaton/robertseaton.github.com/_drafts/happiness-an-annotated-bibliography.markdown

 ### Would you be happier if you were richer?
 A focusing illusion

-In this paper, Daniel Kahneman argues that our
+Given that money doesn't buy happiness, why are so many people obssessed with pursuing it?
+In this paper, Daniel Kahneman argues that the

 ## Experience Sampling Perspectives